 Many modern applications and systems use a combination of XML, JSON, and YAML for configuration files, data exchange, and API payloads.

-In addition to its YAML editor, XMLSpy provides rich support for XML and JSON.
+In addition to YAML editing, XMLSpy provides rich support for XML and JSON.
 Supporting all these formats in one editor gives developers the flexibility to work with files from different sources and integrate them into their projects seamlessly.

 XMLSpy YAML tools include: